 The 2022 Ford F-150 Lightning is available in four trim levels.
 The trim levels span the range from bare-bones vinyl seats without most of the fancy bells and whistles most truck buyers are looking for to the nearly $100,000 top-of-the-line variant.
 The two middle trim levels can also be optioned with the Extended Range battery pack.
 It comes standard on the Platinum and is only available to fleet customers on the low-end Pro model.

-Adding the 131-kWh larger battery to the mid-level XLT and Lariat trims costs an additional $12,500, with the benefit being more range.
+Adding the 131-kWh larger battery to the mid-level XLT and Lariat trims costs extra, ranging from $11,500 (Lariat) to and insane $21,500 (XLT), with the benefit being more range.
 The EPA rates our XLT test vehicle at 320 miles of range with the larger battery.
 In our tests, we secured 322 miles of range from the pack.
 With the standard battery, the EPA rates the vehicle’s range at 240 miles.

 But you get more than range, since Ford throws in its Charge Station Pro as well.
 This home charger supports the bidirectional charging feature that allows the truck to power a home.
 The larger battery also has a faster onboard charger, charging at up to 19.2 kW compared to the standard battery’s 11.3 kW.
 Ford says that with the Charge Station Pro, the Extended battery pack can be charged from 15 percent to 80 percent in eight hours instead of 10.